Legal Studies

 Upon completion of this course, the student will be able to:

-- manage document production for a typical bankruptcy filing.
+- prepare and organize required documents for a typical bankruptcy filing.

-- evaluate research needs and appropriate litigation support for potential bankruptcy action.
+- evaluate research and documentation needs for bankruptcy litigation.

-- identify ethical issues which may arise in a bankruptcy practice.
+- analyze ethical issues which may arise in a bankruptcy practice.

 LA 368 Workers' Compensation Law